 Types of lotteries

 Lotteries have been around for centuries.
 Scholars disagree over who invented the first lotto.
 Some say Moses used them to award land west of Jordan while others claim Caesar invented them.
 Whatever the case, the concept of buying a lottery ticket dates back centuries.
-In the 16th century, the Han Dynasty in China began keno, a type of lottery that helped fund the building of the Great Wall of China.
+In the 16th century, the Han Dynasty in China began keno, a type of Hongkong Pools that helped fund the building of the Great Wall of China.
 It was also used to fund the works of famous Flemish painter Jan Van Eyck, who held raffles for his artwork.
 Government projects and wars were also funded through these lotteries.

 Lotteries come in a wide variety of forms, but they all rely on the same basic principle: players place a bet on a draw and hope they will win a prize.
 Prizes can range from cash to goods, tickets to sporting events, or even sports drafts.
 Financial lotteries are among the most popular types, offering the chance to win large amounts of money for relatively small investments.
 Many of these games are run by charities and support worthy causes.

 Syndicates in lottery games are groups of players who pool their money and chip in small amounts in hopes of winning the jackpot.
 These groups can have as many as fifty people involved and are a popular way to bond with friends.
 The members of a lottery syndicate split the prize money equally and share in the excitement.
 The only thing better than winning the lottery is winning with your friends.
 Syndicates in lottery games are great for people who don’t have a lot of money but want to win big.